PxTools/PxWeb2/docs/project/plans.md

 Another goal is to deliver a new user interface based on PxWebAPI during 2024.

-## PxWeb 2.0 delivery betaversion june 2024
+## PxWeb 2.0 delivery betaversion June 2024
 - New PxWeb page with variablebox and table, getting data from API 2.0
 * Language management
 + Algorithm for choosing the best result for displaying a table